yoctoproject/poky/documentation/profile-manual/usage.rst

 blktrace Documentation
 ----------------------

-Online versions of the man pages for the commands discussed in this section can be found here:
+Online versions of the manual pages for the commands discussed in this section can be found here:

 -  https://linux.die.net/man/8/blktrace